txt/ase23/docs/software2.md

-# Project: Ethical Automated SE
+# The subject: ethical Automated SE

 Computers are stupid, they only give you answers.